- Admissions & Aid

 - Mercy in Action

-Majoring in biology at GMercyU is the perfect preparation for medical school, veterinary school, dental school, or graduate school.
+Majoring in Biology is the perfect preparation for graduate school, medical school, veterinary school, or dental school.
 After grad school, many GMercyU biology alumni continue on to exciting research positions within an industry, a research hospital, or academia.
 That’s why research experience is a requirement for biology majors.

 Your Bachelor of Science in Biology degree can also lead to direct entry into a well-paid, in-demand career in the sciences.
-For example, many GMercyU biology graduates have launched successful careers in the local pharmaceutical industry.
+Many GMercyU biology alumni have launched successful careers in the local area, a major pharmaceutical industry hub.

 Love science but unsure what career path to pursue?
 Our program will help you discover the right one for you.
 Or, choose one of the specific GMercyU biology career paths below.